Kingsford Adjei

-Kingsford Adjei (born 21 January 1999) is a Ghanaian footballer who plays as a winger for South Georgia Tormenta in the USL League One.
+Kingsford Adjei (born 21 January 1999) is a Ghanaian professional footballer who plays as a winger.

 Career

 Youth

 Adjei played with the Right to Dream Academy in Ghana for five years, where he was named the Academy Student of the Year.

 College & amateur

 In 2016, Adjei moved to the United Kingdom to attend Hartpury College and played non-league football with Westfields while studying.

 In 2018, Adjei moved to the United States to play college soccer at Quincy University.
 In his freshman season, he scored nine goals and tallied two assists for the Hawks in 18 appearances.
 Adjei transferred to the University of Dayton in 2019, going on to make 36 appearances with the Flyers, scoring 21 goals and adding 12 assists to his name.
 He was named Midfielder of the Year twice for the Atlantic 10 Conference and made the A-10 First Team in three consecutive seasons.

 In 2019, Adjei played with National Premier Soccer League club Asheville City SC, making a single appearance. and also with USL League Two side Dayton Dutch Lions later in the summer.
 During the 2021 season, Adjei appeared for USL League Two side Des Moines Menace, scoring five goals in six games, helping the team to win the USL League Two Championship.